-A five-time (1999, 2000, 2001, 2008, 2012) NEWMAC Women’s Tennis Coach of the Year, and the 2007 ITA Northeast Regional Coach of the Year, Carol Matsuzaki has guided the MIT program for 16 seasons.
-The winningest coach in MIT women’s tennis history, she has compiled a 197-92 dual match record, with her teams recording winning records in all but one season.
+A seven-time (1999, 2000, 2001, 2008, 2012, 2014, 2015) NEWMAC Women’s Tennis Coach of the Year, and the 2007 ITA Northeast Regional Coach of the Year, Carol Matsuzaki has guided the MIT program for 18 seasons.
+The winningest coach in MIT women’s tennis history, she has compiled a 228-106 dual match record, with her teams recording winning records in all but one season.

 Matsuzaki graduated from MIT in 1995 with a degree in biology.
 She captained the varsity women’s tennis team her senior year and was the NEW 8 Conference Athlete of the Year in 1995.
 She was ranked as high as #46 in the country in singles and #21 in the country in doubles, as well as playing on a team ranked #11 in the country.
-In addition to varsity tennis, she played on the varsity men’s squash team and was a 2 time qualifier for the national individual women’s tournament.
+In addition to varsity tennis, she played on the varsity men’s squash team and was a two-time qualifier for the national individual women’s tournament.